typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 -   Given the prevalence of QUnit in the Ember community, the Jest/Mocha-like `expectType` assertions may seem out of place in some addons.
 Should we write an `assert-type` library akin to `expect-type`, with assertions like `assertType<SomeType>().equal<{ count: number }>()`?

-## Appendix: Core Addons and Ember CLI
+## Appendix A: Core Addons and Ember CLI

 This RFC is intended to be the first step toward formally supporting TypeScript as a first-class citizen.
 However, there are additional concerns to address for the core components of Ember: `ember-source`, `ember-data`, and `ember-cli`.